eniodev/recicle/readme.md

 ## Synopsis
 This project was prepared to solve a local problem using Google technologies, in accordance with one or more of the United Nations 17 Sustainable Development Goals.

+## Problem statement

+Background: Angola, like many other countries around the world, is facing challenges in effectively managing and disposing of waste.
+The improper disposal of waste, particularly plastic waste, has led to severe environmental degradation, including polluted rivers and seas, contaminated soil, and increased greenhouse gas emissions.
+Recycling is an effective way to mitigate these negative impacts, but Angola currently faces obstacles in promoting the sale of recyclable waste.

+Problem: The problem is that there is a lack of awareness and access to appropriate waste management practices, resulting in low levels of recycling and the inadequate sale of recyclable waste in Angola.
+Specifically, the following issues have been identified:

+- Lack of knowledge: Many people in Angola are unaware of the importance of recycling and the proper way to organize and dispose of recyclable waste.
+As a result, they often mix recyclable and non-recyclable waste, which makes it difficult for recyclers to sort and process the waste effectively.

+- Inefficient collection: There is a lack of readily available locations containing recyclable waste, which makes it difficult for recyclers to collect and transport the waste efficiently.
+This leads to higher transportation costs and lower profitability for waste buyers.

+- Inadequate waste collection points: Waste collection points are not easily accessible to waste buyers, making it challenging for them to purchase recyclable waste.
+This is particularly true in rural areas where the nearest collection point may be far away.

+- Limited payment options: There are few safe and convenient payment options available for waste buyers, which can be a significant barrier to purchasing recyclable waste.
+This is particularly true for small-scale waste buyers who may not have access to traditional banking services.

+- Lack of regular supply: Waste buyers often struggle to find a regular and predictable supply of recyclable waste, making it difficult for them to plan and maintain their business operations.

+Objectives: To address these issues, the following specific objectives have been identified:

+- Increase awareness and improve waste management practices by educating the public on the importance of recycling and the proper way to organize and dispose of recyclable waste.

+- Identify and map locations containing recyclable waste to allow for more efficient collection and transportation.

+- Inform the public about the main waste collection points and make them easily accessible to waste buyers.

+- Provide safe and convenient payment options for waste buyers, including payment by reference (MSEXPRESS).

+- Facilitate the regular and predictable purchase of recyclable waste by allowing for a monthly subscription service for waste buyers.

+Expected outcomes: By achieving these objectives, the sale of recyclable waste in Angola is expected to increase, leading to a more sustainable and environmentally conscious society.
+In addition, the increased demand for recyclable waste is expected to create new economic opportunities for waste collectors and buyers, particularly small-scale businesses in rural areas.
+Furthermore, the improved waste management practices are expected to reduce environmental degradation and promote a cleaner and healthier environment for all Angolans.

 ### General target
 - To boost the sale of recyclable waste in Angola.